ITOCHU Group’s Compliance System

-To completely prevent infringements on intellectual property rights held by other parties in businesses related to such rights, as well as in the ordinary course of business, ITOCHU implements measures to call attention to the issue by holding seminars for employees and by establishing internal rules, regulations and manuals that conform to related laws and regulations.
-We also define and properly apply internal rules for employees’ inventions and work and rules for application, renewal, etc. of rights to properly manage and handle intellectual property rights that constitute property of the companies.
+To prevent infringements on intellectual property rights held by third parties in businesses directly affecting such rights, as well as in the ordinary course of business, ITOCHU implements measures to call attention to the issue by holding seminars for officers and employees and by establishing internal rules, regulations and manuals, that conform to applicable laws and regulations.
+We also define and apply internal rules to protect employees’ inventions and work, and rules for application, renewal, etc. of rights to properly manage and handle intellectual property rights that constitute property of the companies.

 Basic Policy on Product Safety

 ITOCHU Corporation has prepared a product safety manual for each internal company to assure safety.
 The manuals are based on its policy of observing obligations stipulated by laws related to the safety of the products it handles, and providing safe and secure products to its customers.
 We are going to continue with efforts to assure the provision of safe and secure products through in-house education, institution of ad-hoc units assigned to product safety, establishment of information relay routes, and response in the event of product accidents, while revising arrangements in these aspects as necessary.